 Yang Mills theory, Chern Simons theory, and Ashtekar's new variables for gravity is

-String Theory (although I'm not a string theorist)
+String Theory (I'm not a string theorist)

 Deformation Quantization